-Bachelor of Science (BS) Degree in Entrepreneurship
+Bachelor of Science in Entrepreneurial Studies Degree

 - Developing business opportunities through networking and long-term connections